 Am I Without U? was first intended for the Rave Unto The Joy Fantastic album, which was abandoned when Prince began work on the Batman album.
 It is not clear if Jill Jones re-recorded vocals before her projected album was abandoned.
 4 Lust, a companion piece to the song For Love on her first album and recorded in 1987, was also considered for the 1990 album.
 The initial version was recorded as a Jill Jones and Prince duet.
 Jill Jones later re-recorded a ‘solo' version produced by Human League and Heaven 17's Martyn Ware in 1988 (they also may have recorded other songs together while she was in England, but this has not been verified).

-A fifth song, Flesh And Blood was recorded by Jill with saxophone by Candy Dulfer.
-It is the only known ‘new' song written for the proposed album before its cancelation.
+A fifth song, Flesh And Blood was written and initially recorded by Jill and Chris Bruce and sent to Prince who reworked it with additional saxophone by Candy Dulfer.
 A keyboard part from this song was later used on New Power Generation.

 It is not known if older other tracks intended for Jill's first album (Killin' At The Soda Shop, Married Man, Rough, Living Doll, No Call U and My Sex were considered during the making of the second album.